Are you ready to get started? Choose your package, and we will begin today!

 We even wrote a book about it.

 To collaborate, we use Google Drive.
-Google Drive is free, has an intuitive interface with integrated live comments in the sidebar, the ability to have a real-time chat, to collaborate effortlessly, and compare, revise, or restore revisions on the fly.
+Google Drive is free, has an intuitive interface with integrated live comments in the sidebar, the ability to have a real-time chat, to collaborate effortlessly, and to compare, revise, or restore revisions on the fly.
 Google Drive also has an excellent mobile app that will allow you to make edits on the go!

 Our team has worked with hundreds of PA school applicants within the Google Drive environment, and we have had enormous success.